-In the opinion of Bond Counsel, under current law and subject to conditions described in the Section herein "Tax Exemption," interest on the Bonds (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax, and (c) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Code) for the alternative minimum tax imposed on such corporations.
+In the opinion of Bond Counsel, under current law and subject to conditions described in the Section herein "Tax Exemption," interest on the Bonds (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax, and (c) may have to be taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Code) for the alternative minimum tax imposed on such corporations.
 A holder may be subject to other federal tax consequences as described in the Section herein "TAX EXEMPTION."

-\$187,400,000 WALLER INDEPENDENT SCHOOL DISTRICT (Waller and Harris Counties, Texas) UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2023A
+\$169,200,000 WALLER INDEPENDENT SCHOOL DISTRICT (Waller and Harris Counties, Texas) UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2023

-Dated Date: August 1, 2023 Due: February 15, as shown on Page ii
+Dated Date: February 15, 2023 Due: February 15, as shown on page ii